tensorflow/tensor2tensor/docs/multi_problem.md

 ```

 Here it's worth noting a couple things, one that we have specified a `multi_problem_mixing_schedule` (which is required), consumed by [MultiProblem.mix_data](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/data_generators/multi_problem.py#L280).
-More on this below but in short here we're just sampling training examples from each problem with equal probability and without making this a function of the training step.
+When set to "constant" the strategy for sampling examples is not a function of step and is proportional only to the per-task "thresholds" which are by default equal (sample examples from each problem with equal probability).

-Here we have also specified a (non-required) `multiproblem_per_task_threshold` parameter, also consumed by mix_data, and specifically used by [sample_task](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/data_generators/multi_problem.py#L340) to inform a weighted random sampling - i.e. with weights 1 and 9, sampling uniformly, the first would be sampled 1/10 of the time and the other 9/10.
+But notice we have also specified the (non-required) `multiproblem_per_task_threshold` parameter, also consumed by mix_data, and specifically used by [sample_task](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/data_generators/multi_problem.py#L340) which defines non-uniform thresholds to inform a weighted random sampling.
+E.g. for two problems with weights 1 and 9 the first would be sampled 1/10 of the time and the other 9/10.

 ### Inference